sohel473/sohel473/README.md

 ## About Me

-Full-Stack Developer experienced in Python, Django, FastAPI, JavaScript, ReactJS, HTML, and CSS.
+Full-Stack Developer experienced in Python, Django, FastAPI, Django REST, JavaScript, ReactJS, HTML, and CSS.
 Proficient in SQL and database optimization.
 Well-versed in the software development lifecycle and adept at translating business requirements into technical solutions.
 Committed to best practices and continuous learning in technology and finance.

 ## Work Experience